rise-lang/shine/docs/overview.md

 import util.gen
 ```

-### An overview of the RISE language and the Shine compiler
 Starting from a High-Level RISE Program, and an ELEVATE Optimization
 Strategy the Shine compiler rewrites the high-level program as specified
 by the optimization strategy into a Low-Level RISE Program that encodes